Skip to main content

 MoneyTokenized goodwillCurrency, reputation, trust scores

-Games teach coordination before the stakes are existential.
+Games teach coordination before the cost of failure compounds.
 The hive-mind emerges when beings learn to connect ideas with capital — regardless of who had the idea.

 "Virtual economies are no longer just systems of play; they are living, evolving financial systems that demand serious study." — Stefán Þórarinsson, former Central Bank of Iceland economist, now Head of Economy at CCP Games